lilleman ba4503b4d1

 onResponse(ctx, result) after the handler observe/log; cannot change the response

-Hooks run in discovery order (plugins sorted by id). onRequest fires on every request that reaches routing (static assets bypass it); the first hook to return a RouteResult wins and short-circuits — later onRequest hooks and the route handler are skipped, and that result renders against its own plugin's views. onResponse runs for a matched route after its handler, with the handler's result; its return value is ignored.
-Hooks run with no sandbox — a throwing hook fails loud (boot for onBoot, the request for the others).
-Keep them cheap; onRequest is on the hot path (the host skips the pipeline entirely when no plugin declares a hook).
-This surface is intentionally small and may grow additively within the major version.
+Hooks run in discovery order (plugins sorted by id). onRequest fires on every request that reaches routing (static assets bypass it); the first hook to return a RouteResult short-circuits — later hooks and the route handler are skipped, and that result renders against its own plugin's views. onResponse runs after a matched route's handler; its return value is ignored.
+Hooks are not sandboxed — a throwing hook fails loud (boot for onBoot, the request for the others).
+Keep them cheap: onRequest is on the hot path, though the host skips the pipeline entirely when no plugin declares a hook.

 Where plugins live (and how to mount them)